 I like that possibility.
 I like it a lot.

+So why do I write?
 It's definitely not for the money, so far that's been ridiculously minimal.
 And it's definitely not for the women, those ones from school never did notice me, even after I grew up.
 And it's certainly not to entertain myself anymore.

 So my choices are getting pretty thin.
 But I think I know what it is.